 The financial intermediary tells the consumer what to do.
 Everything is done for you.
 And, that advice is typically to buy more products, for the adviser to tap into for fees.
-Asking the adviser to run your money is seldom the best solution.
+Asking the adviser to run your money is seldom the most optimum solution.

 For do-it-yourself investors, the provision of studies on low-cost investing, education on diversification and behavioural economics, and comparison surveys on accessible direct-to-consumer platforms, all ensure that they can make a well-informed decision on buying or selling investments.

-When asked for an opinion on the buying and selling of a particular investment, the NIFP simply highlights the accessibility, options, features, benefits, and charges available to the investor of direct to consumer or advised routes for the investor to make a well-informed decision.
+When asked for an opinion on the buying and selling of a particular investment, the NIFP simply highlights in a balanced way the accessibility, options, features, benefits, and charges available to the investor of direct to consumer or advised routes for the investor to make a well-informed decision.

 Surveys show that whether advised or not the most popular outcome is readily understood, well-diversified and low-cost investments that are already available from a range of providers.
 Why pay the extra for intermediation?

-9 times out of 10, the financial plan recommends "work" (what you do for a living) not products.
+Nine times out of ten, the financial plan recommends "work" (what you do for a living) not products.
 That produces the all-important income-producing asset.

 Generic advice (setting out in a neutral manner the facts relating to investments and services with no spin) is not a regulated activity under the European Securities and Markets Authority (ESMA) or Insurance Distribution Directive (IDD) or the Markets in Financial Instruments Directive II (MiFID II).

-For example, in Spain, only advisers authorised by the Comision Nacional del Mercado de Valores, or CNMV for short, (National Securities Market Commission) or Bank of Spain can give advice on investments, with the exception of passported permissions.
+For example, in Spain, only advisers authorised by the Comision Nacional del Mercado de Valores, or CNMV for short, (National Securities Market Commission) or Bank of Spain can give advice on investments, with the exception of passported permissioned advisers.

-NIFPs do not under any circumstances solicit money from clients, or make a judgement on the merits of exercising a right, such as to buy or sell, or give advice on particular investments, or give personal recommendations.
+NIFPs do not under any circumstances solicit money from clients, or make a judgement on the merits of exercising a right, such as to buy or sell, or give advice on particular investments, nor do they give personal recommendations.